-You might not have heard of coltan, but it’s likely that it is present in products you use every day.
+You might not have heard of coltan, but it’s probably present in products you use every day.
 From smartphones to laptops to medical equipment, coltan is key for a range of electronic devices.

 However, the mineral is often the subject of controversy, given that it comes from the conflict-ridden Democratic Republic of Congo (DRC).
 So what is coltan?
 Here are five key facts about coltan that you need to know.

-1. It’s where tantalum and niobium come from
+1. What is coltan?
+It’s where tantalum and niobium come from

 Coltan, or columbite-tantalite, is an ore from which niobium and tantalum are extracted.
 As a report from the US Geological Survey notes, the minerals are often found together, but have very different properties and applications; nearly 80 percent of the world’s niobium is used in high-strength, low-alloy steels, while tantalum is key for the world’s electronics industry.